NirajB1602/Drowsiness-detection/README.md

 ## Contributors:
 - [Niraj Bansal](https://github.com/NirajB1602)

-For any inquiries or suggestions, feel free to contact.
+Feel free to fork, contribute, and share this project with others interested in drowsiness detection and improving safety through technology.
 Thank you for using Drowsiness Detection system!

 ## Note:
 Ensure the required Haar cascade XML files (`haarcascade_frontalface_alt.xml`, `haarcascade_lefteye_2splits.xml`, `haarcascade_righteye_2splits.xml`) are present in the `haar cascade files` directory, and the alarm sound file (`alarm.wav`) is available in the root directory.